Do I have to make a reservation?

 An announcement will be made when it is time for you to return to your vehicle on the car deck.
 You must wait for this announcement and then proceed to your vehicle quickly.

-How much time does debarking take?
+How long does disembarkation take?

 What services are available on board?